-All school groups must be booked through the Education Service on telephone 01223 332904.
+All school groups must be booked through the Education Department on telephone 01223 332904.
 This is to ensure that the part of the museum you wish to visit will be available for you to use.

 When you bring a group to the museum you may wish to book a museum teacher or to teach the class yourself.
 DIY notes are available to help you plan your own gallery teaching.

 It is absolutely essential that you book well in advance.
 The Museum reserves the right to refuse admittance to non-booked school groups.
 The office is very busy so when making your booking you may need to leave a message on the answerphone.
-Please be as ﬂexible as possible, have alternative dates ready.
+Please be as ﬂexible as possible, and have alternative dates ready.
 Do not book transport until your museum visit is fully booked.

 The more we know the more we can help.
 We will ask you about pupils that have any type of special needs, but beyond this, the more we know about your aims, requirements and pupils, the better we can achieve your aims.

 Photography of the collections is permitted.
 IfFlash photography, photography of an exhibition or video recording is prohibited.

 Make sure you understand which parts of the visit are your responsibility and which are ours.
 We will hand over to you when we have ﬁnished teaching.
 You need to prepare what your pupils will do then.
 You might find our Into-Action activity sheets useful.
 These are designed for pupils to use in the gallery.
 Fact Sheets are also available giving background information about particular objects and themes.
 If you arrange a previsit to the museum a member of the education team can meet with you to discuss all aspects of your visit.